theory/justatheory/content/post/postgres/mini-summit-six.md

     away from the file system and more easily let people, through permissions, be able to load modules in a safe way.

-*   A topic that came up during Yurri's talk was binary compatibility of minor releases, or some sort of ABI stability.
+*   A topic that came up during Yurii's talk was binary compatibility of minor releases, or some sort of ABI stability.
 I'd be curious what to bring up with hackers on formalizing something there.
 Although it has seemed mostly pretty stable over time to me, that doesn't mean it's been fully stable.